Industry7 min read

 Review our full guide to IIMS Category A, B and C Defect Classification for the general classification framework.

-Five Things to Check Before Your Next MCA Coding Survey
+Five Things to Check Before the Next MCA Coding Survey

 Marine Inspect and the Unified Code

 Marine Inspect's checklist templates for small commercial vessel surveys have been updated to reflect the Unified Code requirements.
 The statutory form pre-filling — which automatically populates the SCV2 and MSF 5100 from the survey record — uses the current post-December 2025 form versions.
-If you're currently using Marine Inspect for coding surveys, your templates are already current.
-If you're reviewing whether to switch from a paper or Word-based workflow, this is an opportune moment: the transition to the Unified Code provides a natural point at which to update your tools.
+Templates in Marine Inspect for coding surveys are already current.
+For anyone weighing a switch from a paper or Word-based workflow, the transition to the Unified Code is a natural point at which to update tooling.

-Related reading: Surveying Narrowboats and Inland Craft, IIMS vs YDSA — Which Marine Surveyor Membership Is Right for You?, and IIMS Category A, B and C Defects Explained
+Related reading: Surveying Narrowboats: The Rules Differ, IIMS vs YDSA: Which Membership Is Right?, and IIMS Category A, B, C Defects Explained